 I walk around a bit taking in the architecture then have lunch in a café at the station.
 Then I catch another bus to Navy Pier for an IMAX 3D showing of Gravity.
 This is partly to kill some time but I also wanted to see the the film in IMAX.
 And it’s an awesome film.
 The 3D works well, and the weightless sequences are amazing.
 I really can’t see how they were done, even on the huge IMAX screen.

-I finish up my food and there’s a bit of time until the club opens so I just watch TV, which are everywhere, showing sports.
-Soon though it’s 9 pm and I’m walking back up the street to Buddy Guy’s and into the club.
+I finish up my food and there’s a bit of time until the Legends opens so I just watch sports on the TVs.
+Soon though it’s 9 pm.
+I walk back up the street to Buddy Guy’s and into the club.
 It’s a world away from Blue Chicago.
 It’s all very nice and spotlessly clean, very business-like.
 It has a proper stage, lights and a mixing desk plus a technician controlling everything.
 But where’s the place’s soul?
 Answer: it hasn’t got one.

 I’m one of the first people in.
-The club starts to fill up but everyone just quietly files inside and politely sits at their nice, square cocktail tables sipping their drinks.
+The club gradually starts to fill up.
+But everyone just quietly files inside and politely sits at their nice, square cocktail tables sipping their drinks.
 There’s a background hum of conversation.
-But it’s like being at a corporate function with everyone on their best behaviour – like not wanting ‘to upset the boss’.
+But it’s like being at a corporate function with everyone on their best behaviour.
 When the music starts the audience just applaud quietly at the end of each number.
 In Blue Chicago there’s hollering, whooping and shouting, and raucous applause.

 Mike, the ‘Buddy regular’ I met last night, told me that even if he’s not playing on stage, Buddy himself will hang around the bar chatting to everyone and that he’s a very sociable Guy… 🙂

 “Damn Right, I’ve Got the Blues” **